Umlazi

 Umlazi is a township in KwaZulu-Natal, South Africa, located south-west of Durban.
 Organisationally and administratively it forms part of the eThekwini Metropolitan Municipality and its South Municipal Planning Region.

 It is the fourth largest township in South Africa, after Soweto, Tembisa and Katlehong.
-Umlazi is the only township in the country that has its own registration plate, which is NUZ.
+Prior to 1 December 2023, Umlazi was the only township in the country that had its own registration plate, which was NUZ.
 It is divided into 26 sections, A through to Z, with the exception of I, O and X, but with an addition of AA, BB and CC.

 Etymology

 According to legend, the name Umlazi comes from "umlaza", the Zulu word for the sour acid produced from fermented or sour milk.
 It is believed that when King Shaka was passing through the area, he refused to drink from a local river claiming it had the taste of "umlaza".
 The area was called Umlazi after this incident.

 Geography

-Umlazi is situated on a series of undulating hills at an average elevation of 101 metres above sea level between the uMlaza River to the north and the uMbokodweni River to the south.
-Another river running through Umlazi is the Siphingo River which also runs towards the south of the township.
+Umlazi is approximately 15 kilometres (9 mi) south-west of the Durban CBD, between the uMlaza River to the north and eZimbokodweni River to the south, with the smaller Siphingo River flowing in the southern parts of the township.
+It lies at an average altitude of approximately 101 m (331 ft) above sea level in the hills south-east of Durban.

-Umlazi is located approximately 15 km south-east of Durban and is bordered by Chatsworth to the north, the city of Durban to the north-east (excluding Isipingo and Prospecton), the defunct Durban International Airport and Isipingo to the east, Malukazi to the south-east, eZimbokodweni and Golokodo to the south and Esidweni, Inwabi and Ehlanzeni to the east.
+Its neighbouring towns are Chatsworth to the north, Mobeni to the north-east, Malukazi to the south-east, the defunct Durban International Airport and Isipingo to the east, eZimbokodweni and Golokodo to the south and Esidweni, Inwabi and Ehlanzeni to the east.